 Provides a well-organized approach to the use of nanomaterials for solar cell applications

-Discusses the synthesis, characterization and applications of traditional and new materials
+Discusses the synthesis, characterization and applications of traditional and new material

-Academics, researchers, Ph.D. students master’s students, industrialists and scientists (primarily in the field of material science, applied chemistry and applied physics).
-Professionals, researchers, industrial practitioners, graduate students, and senior undergraduates in the fields of physics, chemistry, materials science and nanoscience and nanotechnology, who work in similar areas or are interested in the field solar cells
+Academics, researchers, master’s and Ph.D. students, industrialists and scientists (primarily in the field of materials science, applied chemistry and applied physics).
+Professionals, researchers, industrial practitioners, graduate students, and senior undergraduates in the fields of physics, chemistry, materials science and nanoscience and nanotechnology, who work in similar areas or are interested in the field of solar cells

 4. Characterization techniques for nanomaterials

 5. TiO2-based dye-sensitized solar cells

 Part III Nanowire, nanorod and nanoporous materials-based solar